There are currently 7.1 million online retailers in the world, so there’s no doubt that the online business game is quite a competitive one.

 8. Post Video Content

 Did you know that 85% of consumers want brands to post more video content online?
+Only to enhance their presence with this digital marketing strategy.

 This format is by far one of the easiest to consume, and by investing in it, not only will you be giving consumers what they want, but you’ll experience several benefits as well, including higher Google rankings, increased traffic, higher CTR, and more.
 It’s a true win-win situation!